SteffenPL/steffenpl.github.io/src/research/projects/epithelial-to-mesenchymal.md

 g_k(z) \geq 0, \quad \lambda_k \geq 0 \quad \text{and} \quad g_k(z) \lambda_k = 0.
 $$

-The degrees of freedom are the positions of the nuclei and the upper- and lower-endpoints of the cell membrane (which we call apical- and basal-points).
+The degrees of freedom are the positions of the nuclei and the upper and lower endpoints of the cell membrane (which we call apical and basal points).
+The mathematically inclined reader might notice that the inequality constraints add some extra challenges.
+But we will not go into these details here.

 In addition to the differential equation, there are many additional rules which change certain properties of the model at discrete times.
 For example:
 - Cell division,
-- Growth of the cell prior to division,
+- Growth of the cell before division,
 - Typical for pseudo-stratified tissue: The cytoskeleton pulls the nucleus towards the apical layer, just before the division starts.

 ### The EMT model